-The Company: The underlying company is Ledger, which is also working on a second type of cryptocurrency wallet.
+The Company: The underlying company is Ledger, which is also working on the second type of cryptocurrency wallet.
 Ledger was founded in 2014 and is transparent about the company and the people who are involved.
 There is also detailed support information provided, as well as decent customer service.

 Reviews: Reviews for Ledger Wallet are positive, although some consider it to be slightly inferior to the TREZOR version.
 Of the two, Ledger Wallet does look and feel nicer.
 However, there is no second screen protection with Ledger Wallet, while both TREZOR and KeepKey have that functionality.